 Post processing software.

-I use Adobe Camera Raw in Photoshop CC to post process the images to my taste.
-I feel that is a really important part to grasp.
-Remember they are your images and it is your interpretation of the scene / subject.
-If you want it verbatim then great if you feel that some effect / mood should be added then that’s your prerogative.
-I do a bit of both.
-All depends on how I feel at the time.
+I use Adobe Camera Raw (ACR) in Photoshop CC to post process the images to “my taste”.
+I feel that is a really important point to grasp.
+Remember they are your / my images and it is your / my interpretation of the scene / subject that matters and not some fashion esque nonsense that is banded about on the internet.

 All rights reserved & all images copyright ©Antony Kyriacou.